What is a District Heating Scheme? (DHS)

 District Heating Schemes can operate through a range of low carbon fuel sources including natural gas, and renewable energies such as biomass and energy captured from waste.

 Safe and reliable

 Our skilled engineers monitor the network 24-hours a day and are there to assist with any issues that may arise.

-Because the system runs on hot water, meaning no gas is enters the property, annual gas boiler safety checks are no longer required.
+Because the system runs on hot water (meaning no gas is entering the property), annual gas boiler safety checks aren't required

 Due to the higher efficiency of the system compared to stand-alone systems, more useful energy is produced, meaning less fuel is used.
 A typical property on a District Heating Scheme will on average consume 35% less energy than a conventional gas boiler system.